Thursday , December 19 2024

 Trading Psychology

 The psychological aspect of trading is extremely important, and the reason for that is fairly simple: A trader is often darting in and out of stocks on short notice, and is forced to make quick decisions.
 To accomplish this, they need a certain presence of mind.
 They also, by extension, need discipline, so that they stick with previously established trading plans and know when to book profits and losses.
 Emotions simply can’t get in the way.
-(To read more about trading psychology, see Master Your Trading Mindtraps or discuss at Trading Psychology forum.)
+(To read more about , see Master Your Trading Mindtraps or discuss at Trading Psychology forum.)

 Understanding Fear